robmoore-i/JsonRestApi/kx-jsonrestapi-blog.md

 Function: Checks if the given username is stored on the server and if it is, returns a session token.
 Note: I have omitted the use of a password for this endpoint specifically to avoid conveying any illusion of robust security over plain HTTP.

-// Lets our UI/UX engineers access the data
-Route: /events/get/:username
-Method: GET
-Function: Return all of the events captured within sessions of the user with the given username.

-// Our frontend posts data back to us about events
+// Our frontend posts data back to us about events associated with a given user
 Route: /events/capture
 Method: POST
 Cookie: Requires valid session token
 POST Body: JSON: {eventName: `event name`}
 Function: Store the data associated with the event recorded by the web page.

+// Lets our UI/UX engineers access the data
+Route: /events/get/:username
+Method: GET
+Function: Return all of the events captured within sessions of the user with the given username.
 ```

 ### Code